ThoughtWorks-SEA/developer-training/docs/frontend/react-env-variable.md

 ### Persisted environment variable

-We can create a `.env` file in the root directory Custom environment variable requires you to name the variable starting with `REACT_APP_`.
+1. Create a `.env` file in the root directory of your React app.

+Custom environment variable requires you to name the variable starting with `REACT_APP_`.
 I.e. `REACT_APP_SERVER_URL` or `REACT_APP_USERNAME` or `REACT_APP_SECRET`.